Monitoring Dehydration in Older People

 For anyone who may be caring for a loved one at home, there are three main steps in monitoring dehydration in older people.

-Step 1 – Physical Signs
+Step 1 – Physical signs

-- No sweat
+- Lack of sweat

 - No tears